 Important: Survival is currently not available yet for A18.
-It is planned to be included in the 0.8.x release of the mod.
-Work will start on that end January 2020.
+It is planned to be included in the 0.9.x release of the mod.
+This mode will likely not be added before A19.x is stable.

 Gnamod Survival will be more true to the survival type of gameplay that was before part of Gnamod and Necropolis.
 This means that loot will be more scarce, gameplay is more focused on survival and less on the base defense part of the game.
 Construction in this mod will be more limited and getting a steady supply of food and water will be harder.
 In a sense this mode will focusing more in realism than on arcade like some of the other mods.

 This mod is currently planned to be added, but is dependent on features to be implemented in Gnamod Core first:

 - Recipe overhaul.